 Another view of the prototype from the 1982 Mattel dealer catalog:

 At some point along the way, it was decided Teela would come with the snake staff rather than the spear, and it along with the shield would be colored the same red as her armor.
-This closer to final prototype gives her Barbie-like leg articulation.
+This third iteration prototype gives her Barbie-like leg articulation.
 She also retains the white tops to her boots and the green detail on her snake armor.
 The shield looks rougher than the final version.

-I believe this is the same prototype as the above, only without the snake armor.
+I believe the image below is the same prototype as the above, only without the snake armor.
 Frustratingly, it’s very low resolution and hard to make out the details:

 Several test runs were done of Teela’s head, one with her hair in a bun (chosen for the final toy), and one with long, flowing hair: